 To tell us more about his plans for the startup founder and CEO Justin Wastnage joins us in the studio.

-Justin, great to have you in.
+Justin, great to have you in."

-Congrats - always feels good to get one under the belt especially during the crazy year we've had.
-Tell us a bit about the raise and tell us about your plans
+"Congrats - always feels good to get one under the belt especially during the crazy year we've had.
+Tell us a bit about the raise and tell us about your plans"

-Thanks and you're right it is kind of a relief but then we're already planning the next one, right, so essentially $750,000 is the cumulative of two rounds that were interrupted during COVID.
+"Thanks and you're right it is kind of a relief but then we're already planning the next one, right, so essentially $750,000 is the cumulative of two rounds that were interrupted during COVID.

 Essentially we had done $250,000 in 2019 and we were raising $500,000 last year we got $350,000 of it committed and then COVID hits and we went back to stage one.
-You know so lots of the people who would even sign term sheets and stuff had come back and recoiled and then we didn't reopen it again because we didn't need to because we of we got rid of some staff and we reassessed the market and then in October last year we just went out another push and we got another large investor put $100,000 on the table.
-It's smart money as well from the media, the video world and then we just completed it.
+You know so lots of the people who would even sign term sheets and stuff had come back and recoiled and then we didn't reopen it again because we didn't need to because we got rid of some staff and we reassessed the market and then in October last year we just went out another push and we got another large investor put $100,000 on the table.
+It's smart money as well from the media, the video world and then we just completed it."

-Fantastic.
+"Fantastic.
 Now, you're so impressed you bought into the company as well?
 You are one of the investors in that round.
-There's a little bit of a family feel in terms of the people who work there the investors in the business as well as some external experts?
+There's a little bit of a family feel in terms of the people who work there the investors in the business as well as some external experts?"

-Yeah that's right, so look, 15 of the 20 initial investors reinvested and then we also have lots of advisors and contractors who have also taken equity instead of or as well as cash for their services.
-So we do have lots of people actively involved because it's one of those products that as soon as you see it you just realize how it's going to disrupt the video
+"Yeah that's right, so look, 15 of the 20 initial investors reinvested and then we also have lots of advisors and contractors who have also taken equity instead of or as well as cash for their services.
+So we do have lots of people actively involved because it's one of those products that as soon as you see it you just realize how it's going to disrupt the video world."

-Well we are just looking at this product on screen at the moment so just tell us a little bit more about Vloggi and what you guys do?
+"Well, we are just looking at this product on screen at the moment so just tell us a little bit more about Vloggi and what you guys do?"

-So essentially it's a user-generated video production platform and what it does is it automates the video production with overlays and graphics and stuff and that's all done automatically so that nobody has to do those.
+"So essentially it's a user-generated video production platform and what it does is it automates the video production with overlays and graphics and stuff and that's all done automatically so that nobody has to do those.

 And it captures things like, for example, when I came in the bottom of my name was strapped, my company, somebody had to do that whereas our platform does that because it automatically gets the data and feeds all the online graphics.

-But the interesting thing is that the footage is actually sourced from the customers or the colleagues or the community of our
+But the interesting thing is that the footage is actually sourced from the customers or the colleagues or the community of our customers."

-So do you see this is potentially changing the way media works?
-I'm sure my producer Leah's ears just pricked up then knowing how hard she works if she gets a helping hand I'm sure there's enormous appeal.
+"So do you see this is potentially changing the way media works?
+I'm sure my producer Leah's ears just pricked up then knowing how hard she works if she gets a helping hand I'm sure there's an enormous appeal.

-Where do you see the customers?
+Where do you see the customers?"

-I see two main source of customers;
+"I see two main source of customers;

 - traditional marketing agencies that need to for whatever reason crowdsource so earlier this year we saw Coca-Cola do a Big Shout-Out campaign you know "tell us how you'd like your cans to be labeled".
 That costs an agency $250,000 to produce and it's great but with our technology you can do that for about a thousand dollars a year.
 So any any marketing brand that wants to crowdsource videos from many different locations.
 We've seen some interest already from the New South Wales government using it for a virtual event.